luzmo-official/cumulio-auth0/Readme.md

 ## II.
 Create a dashboard

 Here we will use the United Widgets Sales dataset.
 First, you will have to create a new dashboard.
 Then you can find the dataset in DATA -> Add new dataset (+) -> Demo Data.
-Here select United Widgets Sales dataset and Imort.
+Here select United Widgets Sales dataset and Import.

 Create a dashboard with a parameter `department` of type `Hierarchy[]` and use it in a dashboard filters on United Widgets - Sales.